srmeteor/NetSchedulerLib/README.md

 - NET8.0 with included nuget packages: SolarCalculator (for calculating Astronomical events times), Newtonsoft.Json (for configurations) and Serilog for logging

 ## Installation
 There is a TestScheduler project as example of EventScheduler usage.
-Test-Profile.json is provided as EmbeddedResource as example profile.
+Test-Profile.json is provided (EmbeddedResource) as example profile configuration.